lif0/FabulousScheduler/README.md

 - [Contribute](#contribute) (future)
 - [License](#LICENSE)

+## 💡 Motivation <a id="motivation" />

+One day I came across the fact that none of the dotnet cron libraries can perform many tasks in parallel, while doing it on time and non-stop.
+I needed to grab html pages with prices for certain products from sites such as <i>ebay, amazon, walmart</i>, to track the best deals for certain products and send a notification with a link to these products to my client.
+<br><br>**Please leave a ⭐ as motivation if you liked the lib 😄**<br>

-## 🫵 Who is this library for
+## 🫵 Who is this library for <a id="purpose" />
-I have developed this library for cases where you need to launch a large number of tasks without stopping.
+I have developed this library for cases where you need to launch a large count of tasks without stopping.
 When you need to do a lot of action in parallel and on a competitive basis in a timely manner.
 I used this library where I had to grab the site pages at the same time once a minute and it proved to be stable.
 <br> In which projects it will be perform best❓<br>
 - If you need to grab a site pages without stopping <br>
 - If you need to get price quotes from exchanges for a large count of shares by API